• Menu

 Understanding that the responsibility for compliance falls on building ownership is important.
 However, effective implementation typically requires a collaborative effort between facility management teams and qualified water treatment professionals.

-How to Comply with NJ Bill S2188
+How to Comply with NJ Law 2188

 An effective water management plan under Law 2188 isn’t a one-size-fits-all solution.
 It requires a tailored approach, starting with a comprehensive system assessment.
 This assessment should meticulously document every aspect of the water system, including: